Constitution & Bylaws

 Section 2.
 Membership

-There are two classifications of membership in AAGT – Individual and Organizational.
+There are two classifications of membership in IAAGT – Individual and Organizational.
 Association Members shall be persons interested in the history, development, preservation, and/or advancement of the Gestalt approach and otherwise meet the standards prescribed by these By-Laws.
 Members must pay an annual membership fee (the amount of which shall be designated by the Board of Directors and paid to the Treasurer by each member annually).
 Annual dues is payable on or before the first day of May each and every year (multiple-year membership payments excepted).
 The designation Member, as used in these By-Laws, shall be deemed the preferred classification of all persons and organizations belonging to the Association.
-Within the Individual Membership category, AAGT has determined to provide a reduction in annual dues for certain groups such as couples, students, new members and retired members.
+Within the Individual Membership category, IAAGT has determined to provide a reduction in annual dues for certain groups such as couples, students, new members and retired members.
 Membership may be terminated by the Membership Committee or by the Executive Council for non-payment of dues and for other criteria to be determined by the Board of Directors and approved by the membership.

 Section 3.
 Membership Privileges